For further information about this major, contact the Biology Coordinator (Dr. Preston Garcia): Preston.Garcia@Castleton.edu

 Knowledge and Understanding of Biological Concepts

-- Fluency in the use of tools, technologies, and methods in the laboratory and natural environment.
+2. Demonstrate fluency in the use of tools, technologies and methods in the laboratory and natural environment, for example:

-- Ability to make systematic observations, construct hypotheses, and make predictions, design and experiment, interpret data, and form conclusions based on the data.
+3. Analytical and scientific inquiry: Make systematic observations, construct hypotheses and make predictions, design an experiment, interpret data and form conclusions based on the data.

-- Ability to locate, comprehend, assess, and apply the scholarly work of scientists according to accepted practices.
+4. Use of information resources: Locate, comprehend, assess and apply the scholarly work of scientists according to accepted practices.

-- Ability to communicate scientific information, both orally and in writing, according to accepted practices in the field of biology.
+5. Communication: Communicate scientific information, both orally and in writing, according to accepted practice in the field of biology.